Belalcázar, Spain

 Belalcázar is a municipality and city in the province of Córdoba, Andalusia, southern Spain.
 Belalcázar s located approximately 100 km from Córdoba city.

 Belalcázar is well-known by its cultural heritage: two castles, the convent of Santa Clara, the church of Santiago, the Roman bridge, or the city hall among others.

+History

+Belalcázar hosted one of the Spanish Inquisition's tribunals, established in 1485 within Tomás de Torquemada's network, to investigate and prosecute conversos suspected of continuing to observe Jewish commandments.